 - Visa or insurance documents for international students.

 - Enough cutlery, glassware and crockery for your own use.

 - The pots and pans you need to cook your favourite meals as well as utensils.

 - Pens and pencils.

 - Notepaper or notebooks.

 - A laptop or other computer complete with any peripherals you need.
-It is worth remembering that the University offers a printing service which you can find out more about here.
+It is worth remembering that the University offers a printing service.

 - Sheets - fitted are much easier!